Bing West: Life and career

 West is from the Massachusetts communities of Dorchester, Boston, Milton and Scituate.
 He is a graduate of Georgetown University (BA) and Princeton University (MA), where he was a Woodrow Wilson Fellow.

 West was an infantry officer in the Marine Corps during the Vietnam War.
 He led the mortar platoon of 2nd Battalion, 9th Marines.
-Later, he served with a Combined Action Platoon that fought for 485 days in a remote village.
+Later, he led a Combined Action Platoon (CAP) that protected Binh Nghia village in Quảng Trị province.
 He was also a member of the Marine Force Reconnaissance team that initiated "Operation Stingray": small unit attacks behind enemy lines.
 He authored a study at the RAND Corporation entitled "The Strike Teams: Tactical Performance and Strategic Potential".
 This paper was the featured event at the 1970 Department of Defense Counterinsurgency Research and Development Symposium.
 The RAND Military Systems Simulations Group implemented a classified model of West's concept.
 This doctrinal innovation was directly opposed by Military Assistance Command Vietnam (MACV), which favored the Army's concept of Air-Mobility "Fire and Thunder Operations".
-By way of rebuttal, West wrote The Village, chronicling the daily lives of 15 Marines who protected Vietnamese villagers by living among them in their hamlets.
+By way of rebuttal, West wrote The Village, chronicling his experiences leading the CAP.
 The book became a classic of practical counterinsurgency and has been on the Marine Corps Commandant's Required Reading List for five decades.

+In a December 1969 report on pacification co-written with Charlie Benoit "Pacification: View from the Provinces—Part III," they concluded that pacification had been achieved through often indiscriminate firepower and rural depopulation, resulting in occupation rather than pacification.
+While Vietcong (VC) losses in the Tet Offensive and subsequent operations had severely attrited the VC and their support among the peasantry, the corruption of the South Vietnamese government and military meant that support for the government was not increasing.

 West served as Assistant Secretary of Defense for International Security Affairs in the Ronald Reagan administration, and chaired the United States Security Commissions with El Salvador, Morocco, Tunisia, Egypt, Israel, Jordan, Pakistan, South Korea, and Japan.

 Among other awards, West is the recipient of the Department of Defense Distinguished Public Service Medal, the Department of the Navy Distinguished Civilian Service Medal, and Tunisia's Medaille de Liberté.
 A member of the Council on Foreign Relations and the Infantry Order of St. Crispin, he appears frequently on C-SPAN and The News Hour on PBS.
+He embedded with dozens of platoons in Iraq and Afghanistan between 2003 and 2012.